siyuheng/RIOM/README.md

 Siyu Heng (Email: <siyuheng@sas.upenn.edu>)

 ## Description
-**RIOM** is an R package for randomization inference with outcome misclassification, which allows the calculation of warning accuracy and sensitivity weights introduced in Heng and Shaw (2022).
+**RIOM** is an R package for randomization inference with outcome misclassification, which includes the calculation of warning accuracy and sensitivity weights introduced in Heng and Shaw (2022).

 Before installing this R package, please ensure that you have installed the following two R packages: **gurobi** and **mgcv**.
 To install package **RIOM** in R from GitHub, please run the following commands: